DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 will be using has been selected.
 The exact requirements needs to be discussed with the project owner before a choice can be made!**

+The final output from the ADC will be a stream of raw bits, as the analog signal from the OQRNG-device is processed.

 ### 3.3 Microcontroller

 Microcontrollers (MCUs) are compact and low-power computing devices designed